artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 / {Your  Code pool} / {Module} / etc - module configuration<br />
 / {Your  Code pool} / {Module} / controllers - controllers provided by module<br />
 / {Your  Code pool} / {Module} / Block - Block logic classes<br />
-/ {Your  Code pool} / {Module} / Model - Object Models provided by module<br />
+/ {Your  Code pool} / {Module} / Model - Object models provided by module<br />
-/ {Your  Code pool} / {Module} / Model / Mysql4 - Resource Models provided by module<br />
+/ {Your  Code pool} / {Module} / Model / Mysql4 - Resource models provided by module<br />
-/ {Your  Code pool} / {Module} / sql - sql installation and upgrade files between module versions<br />
+/ {Your  Code pool} / {Module} / sql - SQL installation and upgrade files between module versions<br />
-/ {Your  Code pool} / {Module} / sql / {resource} / - resource model specific upgrades<br />
+/ {Your  Code pool} / {Module} / sql / {resource} / - Resource model specific upgrades<br />

 ### Layout System

-Layout and Design are separated from each other.<br />
+Layout and design are separated from each other.<br />

 ####Important terms
 **Design package**: is a collection of related themes.
 Each design package must have at least one default theme, but can contain any number of theme variants.
-(Christmas, holidays, etc.) /App/Design/Frontend/…
+(Christmas, holidays, etc.) /app/design/frontend/…

 **Base package**: A special package that contains all the default elements for a Magento installation.

 **Default package**: This contains the layout elements of the default store (look and feel).

 **Theme**: Part of a design package.
-Contains Layout Files, Template Files and Locale (optional).
+Contains layout files, template files and locales (optional).
 A theme can belong to only one design package.
-Every theme automatically included 4 basic layouts (one column, two columns with left sidebar, two column with right sidebar, three columns)
+Every theme automatically includes 4 basic layouts (one column, two columns with left sidebar, two column with right sidebar, three columns)

-**Skin**: CSS, images, java script.
+**Skin**: CSS, images, JavaScripts.
 Skins reside in a separate root folder named “Skin”.
-(Similar sub-tree like apps/design)
+(Similar sub-tree like app/design)

 ![](files/sample_skins.png)

-**Layout-Files**: Define the hierarchical structure of a page. (footer, header, content, …) – XML Files.
+**Layout-Files**: Define the hierarchical structure of a page (footer, header, content, …) – XML Files.
 The structure is defined by handles, blocks and actions.
- Layout file always has a <layout> root node.
+A layout file has always a `<layout>` root node.
 The first child-level of this nodes are the “handles” (also called layout objects.).

-**Handles** are instantiated by the application controller’s action methods, and so the application logic decides which blocks get displayed.
-For doing that the controller code calls $this->loadLayout & $this->renderLayout.
+**Handles** are instantiated by the application controllers' action methods, and so the application logic decides which blocks to display.
+For doing that the controller code calls `$this->loadLayout()` and `$this->renderLayout()`.
 Handles contain blocks, which are the most important structural elements.

  ![](files/sample_layout_xml.png)

 **Blocks:** Blocks can be seen as view models.
 Most blocks have a corresponding template file.
 Blocks contain PHP logic, templates contain HTML and PHP output code.
 Blocks refer directly back to the models for their data.
-In other words, the Action Controller does not pass them a data structure.
+In other words, the action controller does not pass them a data structure.
 Blocks are hierarchical.
 Each block can contain any number of child blocks.